awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/modify_default_cps.md

 ![Capacity Provider Strategy](/images/ecs-spot-capacity-providers/CPS.png)

 Also note the default capacity provider strategy used in the above command.
 It sets base=2 and weight=1 for CP-OD and weight of 3 for CP-SPOT.
-That means, ECS first places 2 tasks (since base=2) on CP-OD and split the remaining tasks between CP-OD and CP-SOT in 1:3 ratio, so for every 1 task on CP-OD, 3 tasks placed on CP-SPOT.
+That means, ECS first places 2 tasks (since base=2) on CP-OD and splits the remaining tasks between CP-OD and CP-SOT in 1:3 ratio, so for every 1 task on CP-OD, 3 tasks placed on CP-SPOT.

 You can override this default capacity provider strategy and specify a different strategy for each service.